Robert A. Wardhaugh

 Telephone: 519-661-2111 ext.
 84969

 Office: Lawson Hall 2263

-Professor Robert Wardhaugh is a Canadian political and regional historian whose research interests include the era of Mackenzie King, federalism, World War II, political parties, political culture, the 1920s, and the Prairie West.
+Professor Robert Wardhaugh is a Canadian political and regional historian whose research interests include the latter 19th and 20th centuries; the era of Mackenzie King; Federalism; World War I & II; Political parties, Political culture, the 1920s; Small towns and rural life; Regionalism; and the Prairie West.